virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Descartes' Rule of Change
 **"Assume the consequences of your actions will be permanent"**

-This principle encourages considering long-term and lasting impacts of decisions[1].
-Ask: What if this action and its consequences became permanent and irreversible?[1]
+This principle encourages considering long-term and lasting impacts of decisions.
+Ask: What if this action and its consequences became permanent and irreversible?

 **Application in information systems:**
 - Data collection - Assume collected data will exist forever